DerDanilo/seafile-community-manual/docs/index.md

 ### Seafile Server Professional Edition

 If you want to deploy Seafile PRO, you are welcome to use our guide.
-Be aware that this guide does only cover the setup for CE version.
+Be aware that this guide does only cover the setup for Seafile Server CE.
 For support and official documentation please consult the [original manual](https://manual.seafile.com/deploy_pro/).

 ## Contribution